-planning and preparation of a safe and compliant flight, including the usage of TEM.
-Safe and compliant usage of the aeroplane on the ground and during the transition to flight
+Planning and preparation of a safe and compliant flight, including the usage of TEM.
+Safe and compliant usage of the helicopter on the ground and during the transition to flight

-Knowledge applicable regulations (rules of the air, operational, licensing) weather information interpretation and understanding NOTAMs interpretation and understanding aircraft flight manual structure, relevant information usage aeronautical charts interpretation and usage radio communication procedures and standard phraseology Skill flight preparation information retrieval searching in official reference documents (e.g. AFM, AIP) standard SOP and checklist usage smooth aircraft handling communicate clearly and assertively Attitude looking for information and assess them critically safety-minded rather than mission-minded take effective decisions assertive when in doubt aware of his limited experience and abilities safe and smooth aeroplane operation by sole reference to instruments throughout the certified flight envelope, awareness of the envelope limits and how to return to a safe flight, should an excursion occur
+Knowledge applicable regulations (rules of the air, operational, licensing) weather information interpretation and understanding NOTAMs interpretation and understanding aircraft flight manual structure, relevant information usage aeronautical charts interpretation and usage radio communication procedures and standard phraseology Skill flight preparation information retrieval searching in official reference documents (e.g. RFM, AIP) standard SOP and checklist usage smooth aircraft handling communicate clearly and assertively Attitude looking for information and assess them critically safety-minded rather than mission-minded take effective decisions assertive when in doubt aware of his limited experience and abilities